 Do you know how to use TV advertising to improve your marketing efforts for your niche brand?

-Don't worry if the answer is no. We sat down with Bobby to find out more about growing brand awareness on niche TV channels.
+Don't worry if the answer is no. We sat down with Bobby to find out more about increasing brand awareness on niche TV channels.
 We discussed the difference between direct response and brand TV, how to convince your boss to provide a budget for your TV ads, and how it will all look in five years’ time.

 TV Marketing as Performance Marketing?